 Happy travelers are savvy but they also continually refine their techniques.
 They realize when they can find better travel value and when to “let go.”
 Happy travelers utilize automated processes to simplify travel.

-- Happy travelers sometimes plan their own trips but also enlist the assistance of travel advisors, agents, or trip planners.
+- Happy travelers sometimes plan their own trips but also enlist the assistance of travel advisors, travel agents, or trip planners.

 - Happy travelers confirm trip itinerary components, at least the day prior to travel but often much further in advance.
 Many travel problems are preventable and it is easier to resolve issues before they occur rather than in real time.